 No product with SPF can completely protect you from damaging rays.
 SPF 15 blocks 93 percent of ultraviolet B (UVB) rays.
 Up the SPF to 30, and you'll block 97 percent of UVB rays.
 Use SPF in your lip products even on cloudy days, and reapply often (at least once every two hours).
 Also, be sure to use a broad spectrum product that protects against both burning rays (UVB) and the rays that age your skin (UVA) [source: AAD: Skin Cancer].

 Since sun damage builds up over time, it's never too late to start good practices to give your lips some sun protection.
-To learn how, visit the links on the next page for information.
+To learn how, visit the links below for information.